dldmarnell/blockchain-homework/README.md

 # Proof of Authority Development Chain

 The following documentation describes how to set up a private testnet that can be used to explore the potential for blockchain.
 By setting us a testnet developer have the freedom to experiment because there is no actual money involved and it allows for offline development.
-In order to set up the testnet, puppeth was used to generate the genesis block and geth, a command-line tool, was used to create keys, initialize nodes, and connect the nodes together via a Clique Proof of Authority concensus algorithm.
+In order to set up the testnet, puppeth was used to generate the genesis block and geth.
+A command-line tool, was used to create keys, initialize nodes, and connect the nodes together via a Clique Proof of Authority concensus algorithm.
 Test transactions can be performed using MyCrypto, an open-source, client-side interface that allows you to interact directly with the blockchainDocumentation on how to start it using the pre-configured nodes and accounts is included in the repo.

 ---